artsy/README/culture/peril.md

 - 9am on a Monday EST, find [all open RFCs](https://github.com/artsy/peril-settings/pull/77) and send to slack
 - Every day, check all our OSS repos for their licenses and update [this issue](https://github.com/artsy/potential/issues/157) 🔒
+- Post diff notifications for all GraphQL APIs that changed in the last week into slack

 [blog]: http://artsy.github.io/blog/2017/09/04/Introducing-Peril/
 [settings]: https://github.com/artsy/peril-settings/blob/master/peril.settings.json